NicOudart/PyBWE/docs/PySSBWE.md

 ### The order of the AR model

 The idea behind the state-space identification of the SSBWE technique is to seperate the singular values of signal from the singular values of noise in the input spectrum's Hankel matrix.
-The ideal order of a state-space model is thus directly the number of complex sine-waves composing the spectrum, also equal to the number of targets sounded by the radar.
+The ideal order of a state-space model corresponds to the number of selected singular values being part of the signal sub-space.
+It is directly the number of complex sine-waves composing the spectrum, also equal to the number of targets sounded by the radar.
 If you have an a priori knowledge of the number of targets, you directly set the order of the model.
-If not, you can estimate it with Akaike's Information Criterion (AIC, see Akaike (1974)), as recommended by Piou (1999).
+If not, you can estimate it with Akaike's Information Criterion (AIC, see Akaike (1974)), implemented in PySSBWE, as recommended by Piou (1999).

 The stability of the model not being guaranteed in the case of the SSBWE, a wrong estimation of the ideal model order can lead to diverging extrapolations, and thus to very high errors in time-domain.